 Erected 2016 by Lucy Depp Civic Association Wm L. and Irene Williams Friends of Freedom Society.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Lucy Depp Park & The Depp Settlement (about 300 feet away, measured in a direct line); Grand Carousel (approx. 1.3 miles away); Polish Patriot Thaddeus Kosciusko (approx. 1.8 miles away); Jerome Township Veterans Memorial (approx. 1.9 miles away); Jerome United Methodist Church/Company E, 30th Ohio Volunteer Infantry (approx. 1.9 miles away); Leatherlips (approx. 2.2 miles away); Jack Nicklaus (approx. 2.9 miles away); Powell WW I Memorial (approx. 3˝ miles away).
-Touch for a list and map of all markers in Powell.
+Lucy Depp Park & The Depp Settlement (about 300 feet away, measured in a direct line); Grand Carousel (approx. 1.2 miles away); Polish Patriot Thaddeus Kosciusko (approx. 1.8 miles away); Jerome Township Veterans Memorial (approx. 1.9 miles away); Jerome United Methodist Church/Company E, 30th Ohio Volunteer Infantry (approx. 1.9 miles away); Leatherlips (approx. 2.2 miles away); Jack Nicklaus (approx. 2.9 miles away); Powell WW I Memorial (approx. 3˝ miles away).

 Credits.
-This page was last revised on September 8, 2017.
-This page originally submitted on September 7, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 139 times since then and 71 times this year.
+This page was last revised on August 23, 2020.
+It was originally submitted on September 7, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 813 times since then and 209 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 7, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.